RutgersComLab/skill-analysis-media-domain/README.md

-# Identifying trends in the the US media industry
+# Identifying Trends in the the US media industry

 ## Overview
 In this project, we try to identify how the skill requirements have changed within the US media domain in the past decade.
 We use the USA Labor Insight dataset provided by [Lightcast](https://www.economicmodeling.com/) (formerly known as Burning Glass Technologies) to perform the analysis.
 The dataset is a text dump of 5 entities - main, certifications, cip, degree, major, and skills - amounting to more than 100 GB in size.
 It holds data from 2010 to 2021 as well as data from 2007, and each record holds information about a particular job posting.
 We use [PySpark](https://spark.apache.org/docs/latest/api/python/) to process and save the data as [Parquet](https://parquet.apache.org/), before loading it into [Amazon Redshift](https://aws.amazon.com/redshift/).
 We also employ the use of different techniques and packages such as [Sentence Transformers](https://github.com/UKPLab/sentence-transformers) and [Clustering](https://scikit-learn.org/stable/modules/clustering.html) along with other popular python packages to find insights in the data.